EliteMasterEric/krystara-io-i18n/en/privacy.md

 ## Browser Cookies

-Eric's Gems of War Tools includes options to select a page theme, language to display content, and game platform for each of its pages.
+The site includes options to select a page theme, language to display content, and game platform for each of its pages.
 To maintain a convenient user experience, your preference is stored locally in a browser cookie.

 You may learn how to clear this data [at this page](https://www.privacypolicies.com/blog/how-to-delete-cookies/).